Analytic solution to the dynamical friction acting on circularly moving perturbers: Method

 vanishes identically for $m=0$ owing to the properties of the Wigner 3j symbols (they are non-zero only if $l_1+l_2+1$ is even) and to the fact that the polar angle is $\vartheta_p=\pi/2$.
-This ensures that $F^{(0)}(t)\equiv 0$, as expected.
+This ensures that the $z$-component of DF satisfies $F^{(0)}(t)\equiv 0$, as expected.

 The components of DF in the helicity basis Eq.~(\ref{eq:helicityF}) can be recast into

 In order to facilitate the comparison with \cite{ostriker:1999}, we have introduced the (generally complex) dimensionless function